rezaghoddoosian/DurNet/README.md

 # DurNet
 ## Action Duration Prediction for Segment-Level Alignment of Weakly-Labeled Videos

-Here is the code for our WACV 2021 accepted paper : https://arxiv.org/pdf/2011.10190.pdf
+This is the code for our WACV 2021 accepted paper : https://arxiv.org/pdf/2011.10190.pdf

 Here we describe the content of the folder: